Samsung/Wits/README.md

     - **Tizen TV SDK 2.4 (legacy)** `/<yourWorkspace>/.metadata/.plugins/org.tizen.common.sign/profiles.xml`

 ## Running Your App

-Write your application path(html, js and css files for your project) in the `connectionInfo.json` file.
+Default user app path is `www`.
+If you want use default path, place your html, js and css files for your project within the `~/path-to/Wits/www` directory.
+Otherwise, write your app directory path in the `connectionInfo.json` file.
 The contents of this directory will be copied to the TV that Wits is configured for.

 Each time you make a change in `your application path`, Wits will RELOAD your application on the TV instantly.